candyyng/molpay-mobile-xdk-android-eclipse/README.md

         paymentDetails.put(MOLPayActivity.mp_transaction_id, ""); // Optional, provide a valid cash channel transaction id here will display a payment instruction screen. paymentDetails.put(MOLPayActivity.mp_request_type, "");

+        // Optional, use this to customize the UI theme for the payment info screen, the original XDK custom.css file is provided at Example project source for reference and implementation. paymentDetails.put(MOLPayActivity.mp_custom_css_url, "file:///android_asset/custom.css");

         // Optional, set the token id to nominate a preferred token as the default selection, set "new" to allow new card only paymentDetails.put(MOLPayActivity.mp_preferred_token, "");